zugz/tox-onionPathsProposal/onionPathsProposal.md

 nodes.

 # Proposed system
+## Overview
+We keep the exit nodes we use for announcements independent from those we use for friend searches, and moreover keep those we use for each friend independent from those used for other friends.
+We keep all exit nodes independent from entry nodes, and we also keep entry nodes used for announcements independent from those used for friend searches.

+For each of these classes of node, we maintain a _pool_ of nodes which we use for the corresponding purpose.
+Initially, we fill the pools by using onion requests to find some random nodes in the DHT network at graph distance 2 from bootstrap nodes; explicitly, to fill a pool, we ask a bootstrap node for nodes they know close to a randomly generated key, then ask each of the nodes returned for nodes they know close to a fresh randomly generated key, and add the nodes they give us to the pool.
+We try to avoid using the same bootstrap node to fill multiple pools.

+When paths fail, we try to remove nodes from our pools only when we are fairly sure that the node is really no longer working, and to avoid some attacks we check this by using nodes from independent pools.
+When we do need to refill a pool due to too many nodes going down, we use onion requests to ask nodes still in the pool for nodes they know close to a random key and add them.

+## Details
 We maintain a number of pools of nodes: an _announce entry pool_, a _friend entry pool_, an _announce relay pool_, and one _friend relay pool_ for each offline friend.